ShravanSunder/hackathon-2022-03-lfGrow/README.md

 # 🏗 Scaffold-Eth Typescript - Patreon clone w/ Lens Protocol

-This is a Patreon clone using the Lens Protocol.
-We utilized the Follow Module in Lens so users could purchase a Follow NFT
+This is a Patronage system for a decentralized future using the Lens Protocol.
+We utilized the Follow Module in Lens so users could purchase a Follow NFT.
+This NFT will allow management and content gating.

 ## Quick Start